mderuiter/mderuiter.github.io/_posts/2022-01-13-github-pages.md

 ## Getting started

 To start with Github pages, you only need to have a github account.
 If you do not have one already, you can make a free account via their website.
 Once you have logged in to your Github account, you can make a new repository.
-When creating the repository, you have to have to make sure that the name of your repository is following the folliwng structure:
+When creating the repository, you have to have to make sure that the name of your repository is following the following structure:
 ```
 <github-username>.github.io
 ```